jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-Directive will enforce mandatory security requirements in mid\-2024 for wireless devices with the goals of improving network resilience, protecting consumers privacy, and reducing the risk of monetary fraud.
+Directive will enforce mandatory security requirements in mid\-2024 for wireless devices with the goals of improving network resilience, protecting consumers’ privacy, and reducing the risk of monetary fraud.
 Cybersecurity requirements in the Radio Equipment Directive are likely to be overshadowed by the proposed EU Cyber